-SIFs, SICARs and RAIFs are restricted to well-informed investors.
-These could also be high-net-worth individuals provided they comply with the definition of such term (i.e., investing a minimum of EUR 125,000 in the case of a SIF, SICAR or RAIF).
+SIFs, SICARs and AIFs are restricted to well-informed investors.
+These could also be individuals, if they comply with the definition of such term.
 However, as any cross-border marketing based on the AIFMD marketing passport is restricted to professional investors, any such marketing to such individuals would need to comply with the applicable local rules.